ScryVR/terrainosaurus/README.md

 ## Overview

 This repository provides an [a-frame](https://aframe.io/docs/1.3.0/introduction/) component called `terrainosaurus-terrain`.
 This component is intended to be used as a ground surface in VR applications.
 It provides some default terrain generators, but custom generators can be provided.
-The terrain generator uses Web Workers to significantly improve performance.
+The terrain generator uses Web Workers and chunking to significantly improve performance.

 [Click here to see some examples](#examples)